-Magnificent Maine: Hikes and Lobsters
+Magnificent Acadia and Bar Harbor: Hikes and Lobsters

-Mount Desert Island and Bar Harbor
+Mount Desert Island, Acadia, and Bar Harbor Maine USA

 By Esha Samajpati

-Vacationland proudly proclaim the state license plates.
+Vacationland proudly proclaim the Maine state license plates.
 “Lots of hikes with great views,” says my husband, Pinaki.
 For him, great views translate to great landscape photography.

 “The world’s finest lobster comes from Maine,” screams the headline of the website of the Maine Lobster Council.